Doist/resources/README.rst

             assert user.username == 'Mary'

 Feature 2.
-Global object scope and denepdent resources
+Global object scope and dependent resources
 ------------------------------------------------------

 We need to have access to resources at different stages of our tests: to get